Company Explainer Video: The 2026 Guide

 Why this matters more now

-Attention is shorter, but the bigger issue is that buyer patience is thinner.
-People don’t want to work hard to decode your offer.
-They’ll leave and find the competitor whose value proposition feels easier to grasp.
+Attention is shorter, but the bigger shift is patience.
+People will not work hard to decode your offer.
+They leave and find the competitor whose value proposition is easier to grasp.

-A company explainer video works because it compresses complexity into a format people already know how to consume.
-They press play.
-You earn a minute.
-In that minute, you can replace confusion with momentum.
+An explainer works because it compresses a complicated idea into a format people already know how to consume.
+They press play, you get a minute, and in that minute you can trade confusion for momentum.

 The Four Core Ingredients of an Effective Explainer

-Most weak explainer videos fail before production starts.
-The script tries to say too much, the message wanders, and the team keeps adding “just one more point” until the whole thing feels like a voiceover on top of a slide deck.
+Most weak explainers fail before anyone opens the editor.
+The script tries to say too much, the message wanders, and the team keeps adding “just one more point” until the whole thing reads like a voiceover on a slide deck.

 A good explainer has a clean spine.
-Four parts are enough.
+Four parts carry it.

 The problem

 The viewer needs to recognize themselves fast.
-If you’re selling payroll software, the opening problem might be late approvals, messy compliance, or finance teams stuck in spreadsheet chaos.
-If you’re a cybersecurity company, it might be alert fatigue or fragmented tooling.
+If you sell payroll software, the opening problem might be late approvals or a finance team buried in spreadsheets.
+If you are a security company, it might be alert fatigue.

-Many teams become timid at this stage.
+A lot of teams get timid here.
 They describe their market instead of naming the pain.
-A problem statement should sound familiar enough that the viewer thinks, “Yes, that’s exactly it.”
+A good problem statement sounds familiar enough that the viewer thinks, “yes, that is exactly it.”

 The solution

-Don’t make your brand the hero.
+Do not make your brand the hero.
 Make it the guide.
-The viewer is still the main character.
-Your product or service helps them remove friction, reduce risk, or move faster.
+The viewer stays the main character, and your product is what helps them get unstuck.

-A useful test is this: if you remove your logo from the script, would the solution still sound clear?
-If not, you’re relying on brand language instead of explanation.
+Here is a test I use: if you deleted your logo from the script, would the solution still read clearly?
+If not, you are leaning on brand language instead of explanation.

 The mechanism

-Now answer the question buyers always ask after the pitch lands: “Okay, but how does it work?”
+This answers the question every buyer asks once the pitch lands: okay, but how does it actually work?

-You don’t need the full architecture.
+You do not need the full architecture.
 You need a simple model.

 For example: